 3. Find trustworthy people you can confide in

-I’m scared of being overcome with depression, so I have about three people who know my struggles and I can talk to when I feel its dark grip.
-It’s important that they’re people you can confide in and trust that they’re not going to be shocked or overwhelmed with your struggles.
+I’m scared of being overcome with depression, so I have about three people who know my struggles, and I can talk to when I feel its dark grip.
+It’s essential that they’re people you can confide in and trust that they’re not going to be shocked or overwhelmed with your struggles.

 If you don’t have someone like that, reach out to me on my contact page.
 I would love to talk to you.